NaszvadiG/cim-xa/README.md

 - You need or simply prefer a more mainstream ORM approach {Idiorm]
 - You need a fully RESTful server implementation capability
 - You need serialization capability [Apache Avro]
-- You need to integrate with JavaScript* or a JS MVC framework**
+- You need to integrate with JavaScript(1) or a JS MVC framework(2)
 - You need views/templates that auto-escape output [Savant3]
 - You need login/authorization [a provided CI example, hybridauth, or Zend]
 - You need a very quick yet theme-able CRUD constuction tool [Grocery]